saciestudio/courses-intro-portfolio-analysis/scripts/chapter1_script.md

-# Video 1: The power of portfolio diversification
+# Video 1: Welcome to the course

 Welcome!
 Welcome to this course on portfolio analysis in R. My name is Kris Boudt.
 I am a Professor of finance at the free university of Brussel and Amsterdam.
 Besides my teaching and research, I also advise investment companies about best practices in portfolio management.